-Time management is a critical skill for teams to ensure productivity, efficiency, and success in any organization.
+Time management is critical for teams to ensure productivity, efficiency, and success in any organization.

 Here are seven time management training activities that will engage teams: